krevanth/ZAP/README.txt

 51 FRANKLIN STREET, FIFTH FLOOR, BOSTON, MA 02110-1301 USA.

 ===============================================================================
-0. Running Simulations
+Running Simulations
 ===============================================================================

-make [TC=test_name]
+> make [TC=test_name]

 See src/ts for a list of test names.

 ===============================================================================
-1. Contributors
+Contributors
 ===============================================================================

 Except where otherwise noted, the ZAP processor and its source code is Copyright (C) Revanth Kamaraj (krevanth).
 The proper notices are in the head of each file.

-Credit to Bharat Mulagondla (bharathmulagondla) (bharathmulagondla) for finding bugs in TLB logic.
-Credit to Erez Binyamin (ErezBinyamin) for adding Docker support for simulation.
+Credit to Bharat Mulagondla (bharathmulagondla) for finding bugs in TLB logic.
+Credit to Erez Binyamin (ErezBinyamin) for adding Docker support.

 ===============================================================================
-2. Introduction
+Introduction
 ===============================================================================

 ZAP is a synthesizable SystemVerilog processor core that can execute ARMv5TE